What is Dietetics?

 What is a Registered Dietitian?

-Registered Dietitian (RD) is a professional credential used by individuals who have completed the following steps:
+Registered Dietitian (RD) -- or, the newer term, Registered Dietitian Nutritionist (RDN) -- is a professional title and credential used by individuals who have completed the following steps:

 Step 1 — Successful completion of a didactic program in dietetics and earning a bachelor of science degree